-Your token is generated and provided to you during the Public Account creation process.
-As a Public Account administrator, you can always find the account token in the “edit info” page.
+Your token is generated and provided during the creation process.
+The account admin can find the token in the “edit info” page.

-Tokens are permanent and do not expire unless changed by the Viber team.
+Tokens will not expire unless you request a new token from the Viber team.

-In case the webhook is offline Viber will re-try to deliver the callback several times for up to an hour until HTTP status code
+When a webhook appears offline, Viber will retry the callback several times for an hour until the HTTP code

 200 OK is received.

-The same webhook can be set for more than one Public Account.
+The same webhook can be used for more than one account.

 seen) you may choose whether or not to receive them during the

 The endpoint certificate authority should be on the Sun Java trusted root certificates list.

 The user ID is available in all callbacks received from our server.
 Remember that a user must have subscribed to your account or sent you a message before you can message them.